repology/repology-updater/README.md

 correspond to packages.
 Cells hold package versions, highlighted as follows:

+- ```cyan```: package is only present in a single repo: nothing to compare version to, and may be local artifact
 - ```green```: package up to date
 - ```red```: package outdated (there's newer version in some other repo)
 - ```yellow```: there are multiple packages some of which are up to date